team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `fs` module, which is required for reading the file.
+1. We import the `fs` module, which is required for the `encodeImage` function to work.

-2. We define the `encodeImage` function as provided.
+2. We define the `encodeImage` function as provided in your original code.

-3. We specify the path to the image file we want to encode.
+3. We set an `imagePath` variable to the location of the image file we want to encode.

-4. We call the `encodeImage` function with the image path.

-5. The encoded image (as a base64 string) is stored in the `encodedImage` variable.

-6. We log the first 50 characters of the encoded string to avoid flooding the console.

-7. We wrap the operation in a try-catch block to handle any errors that might occur (e.g., if the file doesn't exist).
+4. We use a try-catch block to handle potential errors (e.g., if the file doesn't exist).

+5. Inside the try block, we call `encodeImage(imagePath)` to get the base64 encoded string of the image.

+6. We then log the encoded string to the console.

+7. After that, you can use this encoded string for various purposes, such as sending it to an API or embedding it directly in an HTML img tag.

+8. If an error occurs (e.g., file not found), it will be caught and logged in the catch block.

 Remember to replace `'./path/to/your/image.jpg'` with the actual path to the image you want to encode.

-This encoded image can then be used in various ways, such as sending it in API requests, storing it in a database, or using it directly in HTML with a data URI.